Pretty Little Liars (Indonesian TV series)

 Budiman, Naufal Samudra, Jennifer Coppen, Cindy Nirmala, Giulio Parengkuan, Bio One, and Bastian Steel in starring roles.
 The first season was released on 22 April 2020 with 10 episodes.
 The second season premiered on 14 April 2022.

+The series concluded on May 18, 2022, after two seasons.

 Premise

 Set in the fictional town of Amerta, Bali, it follows the lives of four female college students whose clique falls apart when their leader, Alissa, goes mysteriously missing in the night of their high school graduation.
 One year later, Hanna, Ema, Sabrina and Aria find themselves reunited when they begin to receive messages from a mysterious figure known as "A", who threatens to expose their darkest secrets.